pandamin8/httpanda/README.md

 # 🐼 HTTPanda

-An http server as fast
+An HTTP server as fast

 > *This package is still under construction*